LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/08_the_sprite_class/index.md

 By creating a `Sprite` class, we can encapsulate both the texture region and its rendering parameters into a single, reusable component.
 This not only makes our code more organized but also makes it easier to manage multiple instances of the same type of sprite.

-In the *Graphics* directory within the *MonoGameLibrary* project, add a new file named *Sprite.cs*.
+In the *Graphics* folder within the *MonoGameLibrary* project, add a new file named *Sprite.cs*.
 Add the following code for the foundation of the `Sprite` class to the *Sprite.cs* file:

 [!code-csharp[](./snippets/sprite.cs#declaration)]